Unoccupied Territory, Argoan-Capricornian Border

 Werner frowned.
 “Wolff, what are you doing?
 You’re making even more of a mess.”

 Gilbert tensed, back still turned.
 “It’s Magda.”
 He threw down his bags.
 “They sentenced her to death.
 Just an hour after you left.
 I’m supposed to be the one to do it.
 ‘Cause I was the highest-ranking rifleman around at the time.
-As if being a lance corporal means anything.”
+As if being a grenadier means anything.”

 Werner digested this information.
 “Yes, I heard about Magda.
 She deserted during the Schwarzer Streifen operation and was found by Rittberg’s unit in Abschnitt 24.
 Deserters are to be executed by article—”